conda-incubator/conda-pypi/docs/why/conda-channels-naming-analysis.md

 ## Recommendations

-- Because of the few discrepancies, conda pypi could get away with using conda-forge mapping with little impact.
+- Because of the few discrepancies, conda-pypi could get away with using conda-forge mapping with little impact.
 - As we move forward to a sustainable solution (a continually updated ecosystem mapping), they should be on a channel by channel basis.
 - For the short term MVP, conda-pypi should hard code as a long-term sustainable solution is decided on and implemented.